Yoga for women: A gendered activity

+Preceded by harmonial gymnastics

 Mary Bagot Stack in "Seal" posture in Building the Body Beautiful, the Bagot Stack Stretch-and-Swing System, 1931.
 It closely resembles the modern yoga asana Salabhasana, locust pose.

 The yoga author and teacher Geeta Iyengar notes that women in the ancient Vedic period had equal rights to practice the meditational yoga of the time, but that these rights fell away in later periods.
 The Indologist James Mallinson states that the Gorakhnati yoga order always avoided women, as is enjoined by hatha yoga texts such as the Amritasiddhi, the Hatha Yoga Pradipika, and the Gheranda Samhita; but all the same, women are mentioned as practising yoga, such as using vajroli mudra to conserve menstrual fluid and hence obtain siddhis.

 The yoga scholar Mark Singleton notes that there has been a dichotomy between the physical activities of men and women since the start of European gymnastics (with the systems of Pehr Ling and Niels Bukh).
 Men were "primarily concerned with strength and vigour while women [were] expected to cultivate physical attractiveness and graceful movement."
 This gendered approach continued as the practice of yoga asanas became popular in the mid-20th century.
 A masculinised form of yoga grew from Indian nationalism, favouring strength and manliness, and sometimes also a form of religious nationalism, and continues into the 21st century among Hindu nationalists like the Rashtriya Swayamsevak Sangh, continuing the tradition of gymnastics and bodybuilding exemplified by early-20th-century figures like K. V. Iyer and Tiruka.
 The other form emphasises stretching, relaxation, deep breathing, and a more "spiritual" style, continuing a women's tradition of exercise dating back to the Harmonic Gymnastics of Genevieve Stebbins and Mary Bagot Stack.

+Female, young, affluent, fit, and white

 Yoga practitioners are predominantly female, young, affluent, fit, and white.

 Alongside the yoga brands, many teachers, for example in England, offer an unbranded "hatha yoga", often mainly to women, creating their own combinations of poses.
 These may be in flowing sequences (vinyasas), and new variants of poses are often created.
 The gender imbalance has sometimes been marked; in Britain in the 1970s, women formed between 70 and 90 per cent of most yoga classes, as well as most of the yoga teachers.
 The scholar of modern yoga Kimberley J. Pingatore similarly notes that yoga practitioners in the United States are predominantly female, young, affluent, fit, and white.
 In the United States in 2004, 77 per cent of yoga practitioners were women; in Australia in 2002, the figure was 86 per cent, the majority middle-aged and health-conscious.
 The imbalance may be increasing: Yoga Journals survey in 1997 found that a little over 80 percent of readers were female; in 2003, the journal's advertising page reported 89 percent female readership.
 This is causing yoga to evolve as a female practice, taught by women to women.